suffolklibraries/lgc/content/collections/events/young-naturalists-21-06.md

   -
     type: paragraph
     attrs:
-      textAlign: left
+      textAlign: start
     content:
       -
         type: text
-        text: 'A session for unaccompanied teens, exploring the wildlife of the reserve, with trails, activities, games and crafts.
-Whether you know your greenfinches from your goldfinches or are just keen to get started, come along to learn about our weird and wonderful natural world, brush up your I.D skills, meet new friends and take action for nature.'
+        text: "A session for unaccompanied teens, exploring the wildlife of the reserve, with trails, activities, games and crafts.
+Whether you know your greenfinches from your goldfinches or are just keen to get started, come along to learn about our weird and wonderful natural world, brush up your I.D skills, meet new friends and take action for nature.\_"
   -
     type: paragraph
     attrs: